-The next thing to test is the compatibility of the website to various aspects.
+The next thing to test is the compatibility of the website with various aspects.
 Compatibility is a key factor because it determines how good the user experience will be.
 A poorly compatible website leads to a poor user experience and vice versa.
 Here are the compatibility tests that should be done:

 Mobile browser compatibility

 With mobile internet usage and transactions on the rise, you need to make sure that your website is compatible with mobile browsers.
-Open, operate and transact on your website through the mobile browsers that your target audience is likely to use and resolve any compatibility issues.
+Open, operate, and transact on your website through the mobile browsers that your target audience is likely to use and resolve any compatibility issues.

-This particular compatibility test is the most important and influential part one, and perhaps even the most important form of web application testing tools.
+This particular compatibility test is the most important and influential part, and perhaps even the most important form of web application testing tools.
 Some web testing applications depend a lot on browser types, and different browsers have their own configurations and settings.
 Your website has to be compatible with all these changing settings and configurations.

-Performance web testing application
+5. Performance of web testing application

 A website has to remain functional and fast even at peak loads, and this is what performance web testing application focuses on.
 It should include two things: web stress and web load testing.